Old Town, New Queens is a Pride Night event at the Britannia Mine Museum. It features drag performances celebrating the 2SLGBTQIA+ community.

 Pride Night Event at Britannia Mine Museum

 The Britannia Mine Museum hosts several events throughout the year.
 In celebration of Pride Month in June, the popular attraction presents Old Town, New Queens.
-The special pride-themed event celebrates its fourth year in 2025.
+The special pride-themed event celebrated its fourth year in 2025.

 (Note: Activities like the underground tours of the mine aren’t available during the event, but can be done earlier in the day.
 Also, this is a “dry” event.
 Non-alcoholic beverages are available for purchase.
-Food trucks are also on site.)
+Food trucks are also on-site.)

 Visit britannniaminemusem.ca for full details about the museum and its events.